riganti/dotvvm-samples-academy/src/DotvvmAcademy.Web/Course/content/en/010_calculator/50_commands/commands.md

 # Commands

 Commands are just a different kind of binding.
 They invoke a function on the server.
-Let's take a look at a `Button` sample:
+Let's take a look at a sample.
+This is an excerpt from the ViewModel:

-^^^
 ```csharp
 public string Message { get; set; }